coderanger/coderanger.net/content/posts/serverspec-chef-11.md

 ```

 This will force the versions of both gems back to things compatible with Ruby 1.9
 and thus Chef 11.
+You'll see a warning about the gems not being found the first
+time you run `kitchen verify` on a new instance, but it will work fine after that.
-Make sure you remember to remove this file when you upgrade to
+Make sure you remember to remove this file when you upgrade to Chef 12.
-Chef 12.